 "I've called my dad.
 We can borrow their car while ours is being fixed."

 About the time I expected my husband home, I heard frantic banging on the back door.
 It was Ron.
 He held up the handle to the screen door.
 "I couldn't get in."

 Before I could fully process that issue, I heard an explosion coming from the general vicinity of the kitchen.
 The lid to the pressure cooker lay in the sink.
 The ceiling, walls, and floor were covered with a green mass of unrecognizable matter.
 From the smell I guessed its identity.

 By this time it was late, I was tired, and I just wanted to to bed.
 I went to the bedroom and pulled back the covers.
 My visit to the Twilight Zone wasn't over yet.
 The blankets were wet, soaking wet.
 With a groan I pulled back the sheets.
-A water fountain rose at least a foot from the water bed in a high arc, spraying everything.
+A water fountain rose at least a foot from the water bed.

 We survived the night.
 I managed to hem my dress and make it to the wedding on time.
-However, I no longer have a pressure cooker, or a water bed, and I haven't to this day fixed brussel sprouts even though it was one of my husband's favorite vegetables.
+However, I no longer have a pressure cooker (not that kind, anyway) or a water bed.
+Neither have I fixed Brussels sprouts, even though it was one of my late husband's favorite vegetables.
 Yeah, I know.
 What can I say?
-He liked pickled pigs feet too, but that's another story for another time.
+He liked pickled pigs feet too, but that's a story for another time.